-4. Cook them on low for 7 – 10 hours until the beans are tender.
-(If you are using an Instant Pot, I like to add 5 minutes to the “beans” setting of 30 minutes to make sure they are perfectly tender, and allow them to vent naturally.)
+4. In the slow cooker, cook them on low for 7 – 10 hours until the beans are tender.
+If you are using an Instant Pot, I like to add 5 minutes to the “beans” setting of 30 minutes to make sure they are perfectly tender, and allow them to vent naturally.
 Drain and freeze or refrigerate them in 1 1/2 cup increments (measure the beans before freezing them because they are very hard to separate when frozen.)

 Have you tried making your own beans?
 Any favorite seasonings or cooking tips to add to mine?
 Please share your advice and recipes below.